 The increase in the frequency and scale of abductions has resulted in greater protection needs for children.
 The children require safe release, family tracing, medical, psychological and legal assistance and facilitation of voluntary repatriation in the context of cross-border abductions.

-We are concerned by the long-term consequences of abductions.
+We are also concerned by the long-term consequences of abductions.
 Dominic Ongwen of the Lord’s Resistance Army (LRA) was transferred to the International Criminal Court in January 2015.
 Abducted by the LRA in 1989 on his way to school, Dominic Ongwen rose to the rank of major when he was 18 years old.
 His transfer to The Hague, 25 years after his abduction, is a reminder of the long-term consequences of such violations.

 Abduction now a trigger for listing